 It is a condition in which there is an abnormal hike in muscle tension, marked by a decrease in the ability of a muscle to stretch.
 This occurs in the lesion of the upper motor neuron.
 Babies with hypertonia have rigid muscles.
 They experience difficulty in flexing and have muscle tension while resting.
 It results from an injury to the central nervous system sustained to a baby in the womb and usually develops by the age of 2 or 3.

 An injury to the brain may result in hypertonia in babies.
 This injury may affect that part of the brain which controls the movements of the body, posture, and reflexes.
 The possible causes of this injury could be the following:

 Infection during pregnancy, such as meningitis, can have a damaging effect on the developing nervous system of a foetus and, hence, cause hypertonia.

 Severe jaundice which remains untreated can cause damage to the brain cells of an infant which may result in hypertonia.

 Severe deprivation of oxygen to the brain or significant trauma to the head during labour and delivery may result in hypertonia.
 When the brain does not receive enough oxygen and other necessary nutrients during labour, it causes cerebral palsy.

 4. Premature Birth

-Babies who are born prematurely are prone to cerebral palsy and they may develop hypertonia.
+Babies who are born prematurely are prone to cerebral palsy and may develop hypertonia.